 In Spain, the number of domestic cats is estimated at three million, although this is a very difficult figure to count as many of them are in a semi-feral state, to which we must add completely wild ones.

-Here are my photos of feral cats at a beach in Barcelona, Spain.
+Here are some photos of feral cats I took at a beach in Barcelona.

-While traveling in Europe, I have seen feral cats many times in almost every country I visited, especially Spain.
-When I lived in Tenerife, the largest island of the Canary Islands, for six months, I fed 4 feral cats daily.
-They never let me get closer to them: either immediately escaped or hissed aggressively.
+While traveling in Europe, I often saw stray cats in big cities, especially in Spain.
+When I lived in Tenerife, the largest island of the Canary Islands, for half a year, I even managed to “tame” a few wild cats, because I fed them every day.
+They never let me get closer than 10 steps: either hissed aggressively or immediately ran away.

 I love dogs, especially German shepherds (they are more or less like wolves), but still, I love cats more.
 Cats prefer independence and live like yogis as they are mysterious, flexible, and able to fully relax.
 For me, the most beautiful cat breed is the blue-eyed Siamese.

 I neutrally look at stray cats.
 Yes, they contribute to the reduction of local fauna (especially birds), but their own life is cruel and not on a soft couch.
 By the way, no one causes such tragic and catastrophic damage to fauna and flora as a modern human.